International & Exchange Student Guide

 Winter Break Accommodations

 The University closes during the winter holidays and very limited services are offered.
 With the exception of international students, students are required to vacate residence 24 hours after their last December exam and go home for the winter break until residences reopen.
-International students who plan to stay over during the winter break need to fill out the Winter Break Stay form and hand in to the Residence Front desks before the deadline.
+International students who plan to stay over during the winter break need to request a stay via the myHousing Portal before the deadline.
 The University reopens in early January for all students.

 An additional fee will be charged to students' residence accounts (with the exception of students living in Alumni House or London Hall) if they stay in residence during the winter break.
 International students who have accepted their residence offer will receive an email before moving in regarding the process to request winter break accommodations.
 Students who have been approved for this stay will also receive an email about expectations during their winter stay.